-The Center's programs are multi-disciplinary with collaboration among research scientists and cooperative extension personnel from Southern University and the Louisiana State University Agricultural Center.
-Programs in the Center focus on, but are not limited to, the following areas:
+The Land-Grant Campus' programs are multi-disciplinary with collaboration among research scientists and cooperative extension personnel from Southern University and the Louisiana State University Agricultural Center.
+Programs focus on, but are not limited to, the following areas:

 - Sustainable Agricultural Systems